- Our Doctors

 Farshad’s clinical interests are upper GI, neuro-oncology, skin, MR guided and stereotactic radiotherapy.
 He has also an interest in medical innovations and technology as well as quality assurance.

 Farshad is an active clinical researcher and is also involved with clinical education.
-He is a conjoint lecturer at university of New South Wales (UNSW) and he has peer reviewed articles for Journal of Medical Imaging and Radiation Oncology.
+He is a conjoint lecturer in Radiation Oncology at the University of New South Wales (UNSW) and the University of Notre Dame.
+He has peer reviewed articles for Journal of Medical Imaging and Radiation Oncology.

 - FRANZCR